Most people don’t care about flexibility. They are more worried about crafting a perfect butt or shredded abs.

 As you can see, flexibility training is one of the key components within the balance conditioning, coordination, and stability program and should be part of your exercise routines.

 Without flexibility training, you’re overlooking an important factor in your overall health.
-It provides many important benefits that can not be achieved by performing other exercises or activity.
+It provides many important benefits that cannot be achieved by performing other exercises or activities.